superfastcharger/ai-tokenizers-dotnet/README.md

 var encodedTokens = tokenizer.Encode("hello world");
 ```

-- **CountTokens** : count tokens in a given text, this is the default implementation that throws an e
+- **CountTokens** : count tokens in a given text, this is the default implementation that throws an exception if the text contains any special tokens

+``